astreum/whitepaper/README.md

 Reactor is a protocol for distributed computation.

-Applications can be confidential enabling users to use private data, preserve privacy and protect intellectual property.
+Applications are confidential enabling users to use private data, preserve privacy and protect intellectual property.

 ## Components